toshi-koike-akino/qxr/README.md

 For more information, please refer to the [PennyLane Lightning GPU plugin](https://docs.pennylane.ai/projects/lightning-gpu/en/latest/) documentation.

-Note: `probs()` measurements are not supported yet for lightning, and you may need to use `--meas expval`.
+NOTE: `probs()` measurements are not supported yet for lightning, and you may need to use `--meas expval`.
 Below is a benchmark comparison with NVIDIA A100: TBD ...

 ## IBM QPU